rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 for it will be pleasant if you keep them within you, if all of them are ready on your lips. ^2218

-That your trust may be in the Lord, I have made them known to you today, even to you. ^2219
+That your trust may be in the LORD, I have made them known to you today, even to you. ^2219

 Have I not written for you thirty sayings of counsel and knowledge, ^2220